Locally Differentially Private Analysis of Graph Statistics: Proof of Statements in Section

 \section{Proof of Statements in Section~\ref{sec:algorithms}}

 Here we prove the statements in Section~\ref{sec:algorithms}.
 Our proofs will repeatedly use the well-known bias-variance decomposition \cite{mlpp}, which we briefly explain below.
 We denote the variance of the random variable $X$ by $\mathbb{V}[X]$.
-If we are producing a private, randomized estimate $\hat{f}(G)$ of the graph function $f(G)$, then the expected $l_2$ loss can be written as:
+If we are producing a private, randomized estimate $\hat{f}(G)$ of the graph function $f(G)$, then the expected $l_2$ loss (over the randomness in the algorithm) can be written as:

 The first term is the bias, and the second term is the variance.
 If the estimate is unbiased (i.e., $\E[\hat{f}(G)] = f(G)$), then the expected $l_2$ loss is equal to the variance.